 YES!
 I’m a huge fan!
 I played the 1997 version of Final Fantasy 7.
 I am deeply in love with the Advent Children movie, and I play the PSP crisis core version!

 But too bad I don’t have a PS4 to play the Final Fantasy VII Remake.
 Still, I love the remake version characters design a lot!

 So, I 3D printed Tifa using Tifa Lockhart 3D printing figurine STL files from Gambody first.
 I totally loved how FuMake designed both Tifa and Aeris 3D models.
-I chose to complete my Final Fantasy 7 3D print and paint collections.
+I chose to complete my Final Fantasy 7 models collection and paint everything.
 For this, the Aerith Gainsborough 3D printing figure is a MUST!

-4. Did your brother Panda Studio 3D print Aerith Gainsborough figure on his Industrial SLA printer for you?
+4. Did your brother Panda Studio 3D print Final Fantasy 7 Aerith on his Industrial SLA printer for you?
 Which 3D printer brand was it?

 Yes!
 I have an FDM 3D printer.
 But when I choose to work with beautiful STL files, I ask my brother to print them for me.
 I am not too sure what brand that printer is because China has got way too many industrial SLA 3D printers, and it’s getting bigger and better.

 Even for normal 3D printing enthusiasts like me, all of these companies use resin 3D printers and not an FDM printer already.

 5. Have you ever 3D printed anything yourself?
 If not, why?